TDT4290-Group-1/Knitalytics/backend/ENDPOINTS.md

 ## GET /api/v1/related_post_URLS/
-Return a list of related Instrgram post URLs for the given query
+Returns a list of related Instrgram post URLs for the given query
 ### Arguments:
   - **"query(required)":** the word we want to get related post urls for.
   - **"amount(optional":** the amount of related post urls we want